JamyJones/jjdgdjf/msg.md

-How do you say hello in chinese
+How can i use anki to learn chinese